This page was created especially for people who are using my Money Calendar.

 Download the Finding Advice worksheet.

-For information about different types of financial professionals, including the difference between a broker (Registered Representative) and a Registered Investment Adviser and how they are paid, visit University of Illinois Extension’s Choosing a Financial Professional at http://bit.ly/FinancialPro.
+For information about different types of financial professionals, including the difference between a broker (Registered Representative) and a Registered Investment Adviser and how they are paid, see the links on my Resource Page for Finding Financial Advice That’s Right for You.

-I’d love to hear your suggestions or comments.
+I’d love to hear your suggestions or comments about the tools on this page.
 Please use the Contact Karen form to send me a message.